AtobaAzul/UncompromisingMode/README.md

 ```
 1  - Preserve as much as possible the core DST mechanics (the game should still feel like vanilla DST).
 2  - Avoid introducing new characters or biomes.
-3  - Increase the overall difficulty of the game, while being fair.
+3  - Increase the overall difficulty of the game, while being fair and avoiding tedium or repetitive actions.
 4  - Emphasize skill in the design.
 5  - Tune and tweak all mechanics that do not fit the Uncompromising theme.
 6  - Changes should be visible from in-game and clear, without needing to consult a changelist.
 7  - Tailor changes for Veteran players.
 8  - Focus on replicating a similar Don't Starve experience as the first time we played this game and everything was new, but for veterans.
 9  - Changes must be community driven and voted by the community and approved by the Uncompromising team contributors collectively.
 10 - Keep things lore friendly.
-All changes must fit in the Klei universe.
+All changes must fit in the Klei Don't Starve universe.
 ```